 It is essential you provide your trichologist with an overview of your medical history, as a previous condition may be contributing to your hair loss or scalp condition.
 Family history and genetics may also have a part to play.
 The more information you are able to give, the easier it will be for your trichologist to establish and treat the cause of your hair loss and discomfort.

 Not eating a well-balanced diet can often dramatically affect hair growth and condition.
 A lack of vitamins, iron, zinc and folic acid will stunt hair growth.
-Your hair is the last point of your body to get nutrients, as your internal organs will receive the nutrients first so ensuring you have a good amount in your system means your hair will get some too!
+Your hair is the last point of your body to get nutrients, as your internal organs will receive the nutrients first.
+So ensuring you have a good amount in your system means your hair will get some too!

 Hair Care Routine

-Procedures your trichologist will carry out:
+Trichology tests your trichologist will carry out

 Trichology blood tests look at your iron levels (including ferritin, iron stores), your red and white blood cells, minerals and vitamins, folic acid and your thyroid.
 Blood tests will also be performed regularly throughout your course of treatment to ensure that the medication or other treatment prescribed is working effectively.

 Examination of the hair and scalp